 - To parents of a student regarding the student’s violation of any Federal, State, or local law, or of any rule or policy of the university, governing the use or possession of alcohol or a controlled substance if the university determines the student committed a disciplinary violation and the student is under the age of 21. (§99.31(a)(15))

 - All medical records and disability reports are to be kept in a secure location on campus separate from the student’s academic record.
 Academic records are kept in the Office of the Registrar.

 - Directory information may be released to the news media and other persons upon request.
 Such information includes the following:

 - Degrees and awards received

 - Enrollment status

 - Major field of study

-Students have the right to submit a request in writing to the Office of the Registrar to block the release of all or part of their directory information.
-Students cannot opt-out of disclosure of their name, institutional email addresses, or electronic identifier in their classroom.
+- Students have the right to submit a request in writing to the Office of the Registrar to block the release of all or part of their directory information.
+To ensure confidentiality, this request must be completed and turned in by the end of the drop/add period of each trimester.

 Federal Drug-Free Workplace